SMByC/AcATaMa/docs/README.md

 1. Load a sampling file (in tab *Sampling*) (or continue from case 3)
 2. Classification and labeling of the sample points using the classification dialog
-3. Save the sampling file classified
+3. Save the sampling file labeled

 ### Case 5: Visual-check the co-registration pixel to pixel